 8. Online Items That Are Cheaper in Stores

 A lot of retailers will be offering online specials at the same time they’re offering discounts that can only be found in stores.
 Often, in-store discounts will be much better than those found online.
-Unless you absolutely cannot make it to a retailer, it’s better to avoid Black Friday deals on the Web and instead focus on the discounts found in stores.
+Unless you absolutely cannot make it to a retailer, it’s better to avoid online Black Friday deals and instead focus on the discounts found in stores.